-Ice Bucket Challenge helps to fund new FDA-approved medication
+Ice bucket challenge helps to fund new FDA-approved medication

 “MND Australia have previously made contact with Amylyx around encouraging the company to apply for TGA approval for the treatment to become available in Australia.
 We will be renewing these discussions following the FDA’s positive decision.”

-The drug could be available to Aussie ALS sufferers within a year, if Amylyx promptly applies for TGA approval.
+The drug could be available to Aussie MND sufferers within a year, if Amylyx promptly applies for TGA approval.

-According to a 2018 report, new drug approvals in Australia take a median of 391 days from application, compared to a median of 304 days for the FDA.
+According to a 2018 report, drug approvals in Australia take a median of 391 days from application, compared to 304 days for the FDA.

-However, if the drug is introduced to the TGA’s priority review process, the process could take about 150 days.
+However, if the drug is introduced to the TGA’s priority review process, it could be approved in as little as 150 days.